Course Detail (Course Description By Faculty)

 Course handouts and course readings posted on Canvas.

-The course grade will be determined by (1) an attendance policy, (2) In-class midterm and final exams (3) individual assignments and, (4) an M&A modeling group project.
+The course grade will be determined by (1) an attendance policy, (2) In-class midterm and final exams (3) individual assignments, (4) an M&A modeling group project.
 Both the midterm exam and the final exam will be closed-book and note.
 Students may bring a one page double-sided (A4) notes sheet.
-The exam, assignments and projects will revolve around recent deals.
-Cannot be taken pass/fail.
-Absolutely no auditors.
-Attendance at first class session is mandatory (even if you haven't registered for the course yet) and attendance on the 1st day of class would be taken.
-See Syllabus for details.

 • Mandatory attendance week 1